Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

-Nearly all of the steps necessary in creating a camera ready art file occur in the beginning, when the document is first created.
+Nearly all of the steps necessary in creating a camera-ready art file occur in the beginning, when the document is first created.
 Once properly setup you can proceed with confidence that your designs will print as intended.

-Step One – Choose Your Software (Carefully)
+Step One – Choose your Software (Carefully)

 Adobe software is the industry standard for professional graphic design.
 Packed together as the Adobe Creative Suite, Illustrator, Photoshop and InDesign are the powerful trio that create most of the printed marketing materials worldwide.
 Although QuarkXPress was the preferred page layout program in times past, Adobe InDesign has nearly replaced it in most advertising agencies and commercial printing facilities.

 Microsoft Publisher and Corel Draw are also used, but not as well supported.
 Choosing any other layout program than these listed may cause issues when attempting to use for professional commercial printing.
+NEW - the newest version of Microsoft Publisher no longer supports saving documents in CMYK Color Space, a major issue if color accuracy is important to your order.

 When laying out your document, vector art is generally the preferred art format, especially for typography and large documents such as signs and banners.
 Not to say you should not use photos, of course, but place your raster images into InDesign, Illustrator, Publisher or CorelDraw.
 This will result in smaller file sizes and crisp black type that is not pixelated.

 Note: Photoshop and other raster art programs can not easily create true 2-color art.
-They are for full-color and greyscale artwork only.
+They are for full-color and grayscale artwork only.
 The same is true when saving art files from ANY software to TIF, JPG, PNG, BMP or other bitmap formats.

-Step Two – Set Your Document Size
+Step Two – Set your Document Size

 Create a document the size of the finished product.